 Nutrition plays a big role in maintaining health and wellbeing throughout all stages of life.
 Unfortunately, what once was healthy diet habits in one stage of life may not be appropriate for your current stage of life.

-Older adults have a range of unique nutritional requirements.
+Older adults have a range of unique nutritional requirements and their daily nutrition needs are extremely important.
 Unlike younger adults whose healthy BMI range is 20-25 kg/m2, older adults over the age of 65 have an adjusted healthy weight range of 24-30 kg/m2.

 Holding a little extra weight has been associated with a reduced mortality risk, so don’t feel bad for having a little dessert after dinner.

 Other main nutritional concerns for older adults include maintaining strong healthy bones and adequate muscle mass

 As we get older are hunger cues become a bit unreliable or stop working altogether.
 This can often cause severe underfeeding and can lead to malnutrition.
 Having a schedule or even setting snack and meal time alarms for those with memory trouble, can help maintain diet intake and help you stay stronger for longer.

 Quality over quantity

 Stomach shrinkage, lack of appetite, altered taste preference, low energy and even breathing difficulty can all contribute to a reduced food intake.
 Instead of increasing portion sizes try increasing the energy density of the portion you are having.
 This can be done through swapping carbohydrate rich foods for foods that are high in healthy fats.